Portfolio Manager/Sub-Investment Adviser

 as of fiscal year end 04/30/16

 as of 02/28/17

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.

 Notes & Disclosures

 - Source: Morningstar, Inc. All rights reserved.
-Reflects investments of dividends and, where applicable, capital gain distributions.
-The Barclays GNMA Index is an unmanaged total return performance benchmark for the GNMA market, consisting of 15- and 30-year fixed-rate securities backed by mortgage pools of the Government National Mortgage Association.
+Reflects reinvestment of dividends and, where applicable, capital gain distributions.
+The Bloomberg Barclays GNMA Index is an unmanaged total return performance benchmark for the GNMA market, consisting of 15- and 30-year fixed-rate securities backed by mortgage pools of the Government National Mortgage Association.

 - Duration is a measure of volatility expressed in years.
 The higher the number, the greater the potential for volatility as interest rates change.

 - Reflects the percentage of a fund's movements that can be explained by movements in a particular benchmark.
 An R-squared of 100 indicates fund movements that are perfectly correlated to those of the benchmark.
 In order to compare funds across general asset classes, Morningstar calculates R-squared values relative to a "standard" broad-based market index.
 For example, the R-squared of both a small cap, domestic equity fund and a domestic technology fund would be determined against the S&P 500 Index.
 Thus, the "standard" broad-based market index used by Morningstar may differ from the fund's actual benchmark stated in this factsheet.
 Source: Morningstar

 - Beta is a measure of the systematic risk of a stock or a portfolio and is an indicator of expected return.
 A beta higher than 1.0 has higher risk than the overall market has and thus the stock or portfolio can be expected to perform in relation to the overall market in that way.